MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 * The ability to run [XAML builds](https://msdn.microsoft.com/en-us/library/ms181709%28v=vs.120%29.aspx).

-* Potential performance advantages that you might get by using self-hosted agents which might start and process builds faster.
+* Potential performance advantages that you might get by using self-hosted agents which might start and run builds faster.
 [Learn more](agents.md#private-agent-performance-advantages)

 If Microsoft-hosted agents don't meet your needs, then you can [deploy your own self-hosted agents](agents.md#install).